Algorithms for group isomorphism via group extensions and cohomology: The strategy

 \section{The strategy}

 Suppose we are given two groups $G_1$ and $G_2$ from some class of groups $\gpcls$.
 Our Main Lemma~\ref{lem:main_general} suggests (and indeed was motivated by) a divide-and-conquer strategy to test isomorphism (Section~\ref{sec:recipe}).
 This strategy highlights important structural features of \GpI, which we show are formally necessary in Section~\ref{sec:necessary}.
-It also naturally suggests new group classes for which polynomial-time isomorphism tests might be within reach, and also suggests \emph{a priori} many group classes for which polynomial-time algorithms have previously been achieved.
-In Section~\ref{sec:previous} we show how essentially all previous polynomial-time algorithms for special classes of groups (with the easy exceptions of abelian groups and groups generated by $O(1)$ elements, such as simple groups) can be viewed as special cases of this strategy.
+It naturally suggests new group classes for which polynomial-time isomorphism tests might be within reach, and also suggests \emph{a priori} many group classes for which polynomial-time algorithms have previously been achieved.

+However, before we proceed, let us emphasize that the extension viewpoint only helps with a \emph{conceptual} understanding of these previous works.
+Given this viewpoint, to tackle each group class may still require novel mathematical ideas and technically demanding algorithms.
+The extension viewpoint is mostly used to set the stage for applications of such mathematical and algorithmic techniques.
+In other words, instead of looking at a table encoding an \emph{abstract} group, an application of the Main Lemma usually transfers us to a more \emph{concrete} setting where we need to solve problems about, e.\,g., bilinear maps and permutation groups.
+We also stress that not all recent progress on \GpI can be captured from this extension viewpoint, e.\,g., \cite{Wil13,GR16}.